Ste Hay: Reception

 After Richardson came out on This Morning, Dennis Ayers, writing for gay men's news website AfterElton.com, criticised the revelation, believing it to be for promotional purposes only.
 Whilst acknowledging Ste as being a "violent bully, a domestic abuser, and a single father", Ayers could see nothing in Ste's "dark past hinted that he might be gay."
 In spite of his criticism, he praised Richardson for coming out as gay.
 Anthony D. Langford, also writing for AfterElton, who avidly followed the plot, felt shocked when he witnessed Brendan attacking Ste.
 He moped there was worse to come and found it compelling viewing.
 He also did not perceive it as a romantic story stating: "Ste and Brendan's scenes do have an element of sexual allure since the actors have chemistry, but there's too much darkness and manipulation on the edges of every scene to make real romance even possible".
 He also gave credit to the show for its slow build up over a few months.
 After Rae became pregnant All About Soap said: "Crikey, at this rate Mr Hay will soon be giving Walford's Jack Branning a run for his money for the Most fertile Man in Soapland award!"

 The Liverpool Daily Post said "You know you're not flavour of the month when even Ste Hay looks down his nose at you."
+In 2024, after a storyline which saw Ste run over and kill Ella Richardson (Erin Palmer), Daniel Kilkelly from Digital Spy called Ste a "Fan favourite" and wrote, "After a couple of years playing a more comic role in the soap, it's exciting to see long-serving cast member Kieron Richardson get a chance to show what he's made of again."